GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     Determines if this GMT version should be able to parse command-line options for a prior major release.
 Specify either 4 or 5.
-If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT-4 only syntax will result in errors.
+If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT-4 only syntax will result in errors [4].
 **GMT_FFT**
     Determines which Fast Fourier Transform (FFT) should be used among those that have been configured during installation.
 Choose from